Guide to Finding a Therapist

 This Guide Seeks to Pull Community Resources

-You’re here because you want to find a therapist that meets your needs specifically.
-Maybe you attempted to sign up for our program to get assistance in finding a therapist but were informed that our waiting list was full and you will have to apply during the next opening.
-We understand that waiting can be frustrating when the care you need is pressing, but due to our limited number of volunteers, we have to cap the list off at a certain amount.
-We created this Guide to Finding a Therapist in the hopes that this document will help you with the process of finding a therapist while you wait, and prepare you for navigating the mental healthcare industry while securing your therapy.
+You’re likely here because you want to find an anti-carceral therapist or care worker that meets your needs specifically.
+Maybe you attempted to sign up for our program for assistance in finding support, but were informed that our waitlist was full and you would need to apply during the next opening, or that we do not currently serve your region.
+We understand that waiting can be frustrating, especially when the need for care is pressing.
+Due to our limited number of volunteers and capacity, we can only support so many folks at one time.
+We created this Guide to Finding a Therapist in the meantime.
+Our hope is that it will help you in the process of finding a therapist or care worker while you wait, and prepare you for navigating the mental healthcare industry while locating support that aligns with your needs.

-Therapy can be a safe haven to explore yourself, work through trauma, find resources, learn how to regulate your mood, create crisis plans, etc. We would recommend therapy for everyone who wants it, even people who are not in crisis or have no experience with mental illness.
-Scheduling time each week, or biweekly, to do self-work can be very helpful and might improve certain things in your life.
-However there are many barriers to finding a therapist, such as time, energy, insurance, and lack of therapists that are queer, BIPOC, and disability allied.
-That’s why we created this guide, to highlight the issues and benefits of therapy, to be informative about how to find a therapist, and to outline a clear way forward so that you can find a therapist who is the best match for you, who fits with your financial and therapeutic needs, and who holds space for your lived experiences.
-In this guide, you will find prompts to help you start your journey, therapist databases and resource lists, information about how insurance works as well as how to navigate finding a therapist without insurance, scripts and templates to help you start a conversation with your potential therapist and more!
+If it feels like a good fit, therapy can be a safe haven to explore yourself, work through trauma, find resources, learn ways to regulate your emotions, create crisis plans, and more.
+We believe therapy can be beneficial for anyone who wants it, not only those in crisis or those who have experience with madness or so-called mental illness.
+Setting aside recurring time for self reflection and care can be very helpful and might improve certain aspects of one’s life.
+At the same time, there are many barriers to finding a therapist or care worker, such as time, energy, insurance, and a lack of providers who are allies or accomplices to the queer, BIPOC, disability and mad communities.
+This guide exists to acknowledge both the issues and the benefits of therapy, and to offer tools on how to find a therapist, so that you can find a therapist who is the best match for you, who fits with your financial and therapeutic needs, and who holds space for your lived experiences.
+In this guide, you will find prompts to help you start your search, therapist databases and resource lists, information about how insurance works, guidance for finding care without insurance, scripts and templates to help you start a conversation with your potential therapist and more!

-Therapy can be really helpful, but it cannot reverse the symptoms of capitalism and oppression.
-It also works within an oppressive system, and while it is designed to help people get the resources and care they need, it is also held within a system that is designed to marginalize people, categorize people and profit off of people who are suffering.
+Therapy can be very helpful, but it cannot reverse the symptoms and impacts of capitalism and oppression.
+It exists within these oppressive systems and is often shaped by individualistic approaches to care.
+While therapy is optimistically intended to help people get the resources and care they need, it is also a part of a larger socio-political-economic system that is designed to marginalize, categorize, and profit off of those who are suffering.

-If you are utilizing insurance, your therapist will need to give you a diagnosis (no matter how much or how little time they have spent getting to know you), in order for your insurance to consider paying for your therapy.
+If you are utilizing insurance, your therapist will need to give you a diagnosis (no matter how much or how little time they have spent getting to know you), in order for your insurance to consider paying for your sessions.
 In order to make a diagnosis, therapists consult the Diagnostic and Statistical Manual of Mental Disorders (DSM).
-The DSM is a manual published by the American Psychiatric Association (APA) that guides mental health professionals in diagnosis and treatment.
-The DSM is the book that therapists are trained on in school.
-It’s important to recognize the problems with this book so that you can understand how they are diagnosing you and recommending treatment.
+The DSM, published by the American Psychiatric Association (APA), is widely used in clinical training and guides how many mental health professionals assign diagnoses and shape treatment.
+It’s important to recognize the problems and limitations of the DSM and the broader mental healthcare system so you can better understand how diagnoses and treatment decisions are made, and support you in weighing the risks (and potential benefits) as you decide how you want to engage with that system.

-Queerphobia in the APA (TW: homophobia and transphobia)
+Queerphobia in Mental Healthcare (CW: homophobia and transphobia)

 Earlier editions of the DSM in the 1970’s identified homosexuality as a psychological disorder.
-As recently as 2012, the DSM-4 included ‘gender identity disorder’ as a psychiatric disorder.
-Gender dysphoria is still listed as a psychological disorder in the DSM-5 and the criteria is about an incongruence between gender assigned at birth and their gender; a desire to transition; and distress about gender in social situations, at work, or in other important areas of life.
+As recently as 2012, the DSM-IV included ‘gender identity disorder’ as a psychiatric disorder, framing the trans identity as a mental illness.
+Today, gender dysphoria is still listed as a psychological disorder in the DSM-V., defined by an incongruence between gender assigned at birth and expressed/experienced gender; a desire to transition; and distress surrounding gender in social situations, at work, or in other important areas of life.

-Mandated Reporting (TW: involuntary confinement, assault and carceral violence)
+Mandated Reporting (CW: SA, involuntary confinement, assault and carceral violence)

 What This Guide Offers

 It might sound like we are saying that therapy is bad, but it doesn’t have to be.
-You can find individual therapists who resist harmful systems and who can really help you.
-It just often requires a thoughtful vetting process.
-This is why we are creating this guide, in order to aid you along your journey of finding the right fit.
-The Therapy Access Project has years of experience finding therapists for adults in the US who are actively resisting oppressive systems and that fit our values of:
+You can find individual therapists who resist It might sound like we are saying that therapy is bad, but it doesn’t have to be.
+While therapists operate within the structure outlined above, it is possible to find individual therapists who resist these harmful systems (even when they benefit from it) and who can provide a lot of support and knowledge.
+However, finding these therapists often requires a thoughtful vetting process.
+We created this guide in order to aid you along your journey of finding the right fit for you.
+The Liberatory Care Collective has built this resource based on our years of experience locating and vetting therapists who are actively resisting oppressive systems and that align with our values of:

 - Anti-racist